IPTC Photo Metadata Conference 2020:

 The IPTC Photo Metadata Conference has been held in conjunction with the CEPIC Congress for many years.
 The 2020 CEPIC Congress has been postponed to 19 to 21 May 2021, but with so much going on in the world of image metadata, we didn’t want to miss out on the opportunity, so we held a virtual event this year.

 The event is now over.
 Over 200 people registered.
 Thanks for attending!

-To get us started, Michael Steidl, Lead of the IPTC Photo Metadata Working Group, introduced IPTC Photo Metadata, and discussed recent developments and what we see in the future of photo metadata
+To get us started (after an introduction to IPTC and to the event from Brendan Quinn), Michael Steidl, Lead of the IPTC Photo Metadata Working Group, introduced IPTC Photo Metadata, and discussed recent developments and what we see in the future of photo metadata

 After Michael’s presentation, we had some very special guests for this year’s conference:

 Francois Spies, Product Manager, Google Images presented Google’s recent work on the “Licensable Images” project, which adds a “licensable” badge to images in Google search results, and links from the image preview panel in search results pages directly back to a place where users can obtain a licence to re-use the image.

 Francois’ presentation is not available for download.